IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/radial-chart.md

 _keywords: $PlatformShort$ Charts, Radial Chart, Infragistics
 mentionedTypes: ["XamDataChart", "RadialLineSeries"]
 ---
-# $PlatformShort$ Radial Charts
+# $PlatformShort$ Radial Chart

-$PlatformShort$ Radial Charts are a group of charts that takes data and render it as collection of data points wrapped around a circle (rather than stretching along a horizontal line).
-Radial Charts are also mapping a list of categories from the minimum to the maximum of the extent of the chart, and support the category grouping mechanisms.
+$PlatformShort$ Radial Chart takes data and render it as collection of data points wrapped around a circle (rather than stretching along a horizontal line).
+Radial Chart is also mapping a list of categories from the minimum to the maximum of the extent of the chart, and support the category grouping mechanisms.

 ## $PlatformShort$ Radial Area Chart

 The $ProductName$ Radial Area Chart has a shape of a filled polygon that is bound by a collection of straight lines connecting data points.
-This chart type uses the same concept of data plotting as the [Area Chart](area-chart.md), but wraps the data points around a circular axis rather than stretching them along a horizontal line.
+This chart type uses the same concept of data plotting as the [Area Chart](area-chart.md), but wraps the data points around a circular axis rather than stretching them horizontally.

 You can create this type of chart in `XamDataChart` control by binding your data to `RadialAreaSeries`, as shown in the example below.